andi4000/home-containers/pihole/README.md

 - web admin password, check `environments` tag
 - chicken and egg problem --> how problematic is it when the DNS server is running inside a container, hidden behind reverse proxy, which runs on a VM, which runs on a NAS?
+Especially with `systemd-resolved` disabled

 ## Usage
 `systemd-resolved` is blocking port 53, thus making PiHole and Traefik unable to